junxit/us-congress-bills-111/metadata.md

 - Rep. Jones, Walter B., Jr. [R-NC-3] (J000255)
 - Rep. Lamborn, Doug [R-CO-5] (L000564)
 - Rep. Donnelly, Joe [D-IN-2] (D000607)
+- Rep. Sherman, Brad [D-CA-27] (S000344)

 ## Committees (1)

 - House — Armed Services Committee

+## Recorded votes (1)

+- 2010-11-30 — [House 111-2-586](votes/house-111-2-0586.md) — On Motion to Suspend the Rules and Agree — **Passed** (404–0)

 ## Actions

 - 2010-11-29 — Introduced in House
 - 2010-11-29 — Introduced in House
 - 2010-11-29 — Referred to the House Committee on Armed Services.
+- 2010-11-30 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Rogers (AL) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2010-11-30 — Considered as unfinished business. (consideration: CR H7703)
+- 2010-11-30 — Considered under suspension of the rules. (consideration: CR H7696-7698)
+- 2010-11-30 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1740.
+- 2010-11-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-11-30 — Mr. Garamendi moved to suspend the rules and agree to the resolution.
+- 2010-11-30 — On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 404 - 0 (Roll no. 586). (text: CR H7696)
+- 2010-11-30 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by recorded vote (2/3 required): 404 - 0 (Roll no. 586).(text: CR H7696)